brunonicko/objetto/README.rst

 `Types <Value Type>`_ by specifying them in a tuple.

 .. note::
-    Static type checkers such as `mypy <http://mypy-lang.org/>`_ will not understand types properly when multiple/lazy types are declared.
+    Static type checkers such as `mypy <http://mypy-lang.org/>`_ might not understand types correctly when multiple/lazy types are declared.
 In that case, you can help the type checker by adding a type hint/comment using the `Attribute`_ base like so:

     **Example**: Helping static type checkers with a type hint for the attribute.